How to Turn On or Off Let Windows Keep Me Connected with Cellular Connection in Windows 11

 Step 3Connect Manually (If “Keep Me Connected” is Off)

-If you prefer not to have Windows automatically use your cellular data, you can connect manually.
-Just open the network quick settings again and look for the ‘Connect’ button within the Cellular section to start using your phone’s data connection.
+If you don’t want Windows 11 to automatically use your cellular data, you can choose to connect manually instead.
+Open the network quick settings again and look for the ‘Connect’ button within the Cellular section to manually start using your phone’s data connection.

 - Go back to the Network quick settings panel (click the network icon on your taskbar).